staslev/LeetCode-refactored/FAQ.md

 Somehow the assumption that whiteboard interviews allow software companies to efficiently scale has become an axiom, and the status quo, embraced by many tech companies worldwide.

-Arguments like "Google uses whiteboard interviews; Google scaled well and is very successful; ergo, whiteboard interviews help software companies scale well and be successful" are just not how causality works.
+Arguments like "Google uses whiteboard interviews; Google scaled well and is very successful; ergo, whiteboard interviews help software companies scale well and be successful" are just not how causality works.

 ---